Elisenda-LV/Elisenda-LV/README.md

 # ✨ Hello, there!
-I'm Elisenda, a passionate **front-end developer** with a **specialization in Angular**.
-Crafting engaging and **user-friendly** web experiences is not just my job – it's my obsession.
+I'm Elisenda, an enthusiastic **front-end developer** with a **specialization in Angular**.
+Crafting engaging and **user-friendly** web experiences is not just my job – it's my passion.
 With a knack for turning ideas into interactive, pixel-perfect realities, I thrive on the challenges of the ever-evolving tech landscape.
 Let's build something incredible together..

 #### My expertise includes: